ricardo-rendoncepeda/SuitUp/0-For-Instructor/2-DemoInstructions.md

 Check the output with *Quick Look* in the side-bar.
 You should see a stroked green trianghle inside a black view.

+NOTE: For those of you new to the CGGeometry functions, this is Apple's recommended way to deal with `CGRect` data structures.
+This is because `CGRect` values may be standardized in the background for optimization purposes :]

 ## 3) Draw a Circle...
 Again.

 Open up **SuitView.swift** in **SuitUp.xcodeproj** and add the following lines to the bottom of the `drawRect(rect:)` function, just like in the playground example: